All I See Is You (film)

 All I See Is You is a 2016 psychological drama film directed by Marc Forster and written by Forster and Sean Conway.
 The film stars Blake Lively and Jason Clarke.

+The plot is the story of a married couple whose dynamic changes when the once blind Gina begins to recover her sight, which her husband James has difficulty accepting.

-It was screened in the Special Presentations section at the 2016 Toronto International Film Festival.
-The film was released by Open Road Films (the company's last film before 2020's Honest Thief) in around 250 theaters in the United States on October 27, 2017.
+The film was screened in the Special Presentations section at the 2016 Toronto International Film Festival.
+It was released by Open Road Films (the company's last film before 2020's Honest Thief) in around 250 theaters in the United States on October 27, 2017.

 Plot

-Married couple Gina (Blake Lively) and James (Jason Clarke) live happily despite Gina's dependence on James due to her being blind.
-James appears to enjoy the dependence, saying that it makes him feel special.
+Married couple Gina and James live together happily despite her dependence on him due to her blindness.
+He appears to enjoy the dependence, saying that it makes him feel special.
 As they try for a baby, Gina prepares for a cornea transplant, which will restore the sight in one of her eyes.
-The surgery is a success, and Gina embraces her newfound independence.
-Immediately, her sex life with James suffers.
+The surgery is a success, and she embraces her newfound independence.
+Immediately, their sex life suffers.

 To put the spark back into their marriage, James books them a holiday to Spain, promising Gina that he has reserved the same hotel room they had on their honeymoon.
-Upon their arrival, Gina claims the room is not the same, which James denies.
+Upon their arrival, she insists the room is not the same, which he denies.
 Gina is later proven to be correct.

-During the trip, Gina is shown to be growing in independence and confidence while James is left behind, seemingly unable to connect to the version of her that no longer depends on him.
-Resentful of her diverted attention, James begins to show signs of possessiveness.
+During the trip, Gina is shown to be growing in independence and confidence while James is left behind, seemingly unable to connect to the new, independent version of her that no longer depends on him.
+Resentful, James begins to show signs of possessiveness.

 On their way to Barcelona, they attempt to have sex on a sleeper train.
-James, blindfolded, demands to know who Gina fantasizes about when she masturbates, seemingly doubtful when she answers that she only thinks of him.
-Gina finally reveals that she does think of other men.
+James, blindfolded, demands to know who Gina fantasizes about when she masturbates, doubtful when she answers that she only thinks of him.
+She finally reveals that she does think of other men.
 James later watches a video of the encounter, obsessed with his helplessness and Gina's emotionless face.

-In Barcelona, Gina and James arrive at Gina's sister's house.
+In Barcelona, Gina and James arrive at her sister's.
 One night, Gina visits a peep show with her sister and brother-in-law.
-James declines their invitation to join and appears uncomfortable when Gina's brother-in-law jokingly suggests that Gina may find someone better looking.
+James declines their invitation to join and appears uncomfortable when Gina's brother-in-law jokingly suggests that, now that she can see, Gina may find someone better looking.

 While walking back to the house, Gina is groped by a stranger on the street, whom her brother-in-law punches.
-Back at her sister and brother-in-law's house, James is mad at Gina for embarrassing him in front of her sister when she got mad at him for not sticking up for her.
+Back at her sister and brother-in-law's house, James is mad at Gina for embarrassing him in front of her sister when she gets mad at him for not sticking up for her.

-Back home in Thailand, Gina begins to have trouble with her vision: her eyes water unusually and her vision worsens.
-Confused and terrified by her returning blindness, Gina brings her eye drops to her doctor, who promises to test them for contamination.
+Back home in Thailand, Gina begins to have trouble with her vision: her eyes water unusually, and her vision worsens.
+Confused and terrified by her returning blindness, she brings her eye drops to her doctor, who promises to test them for contamination.
 James learns that he is sterile but does not tell Gina.